AgBase/.github/README.rst

 ..
 NOTE::

     As both GOanna and InterProScan provide GO annotations, their outputs are provided in GAF format.
-The **'Combine GAFs'** tool can then be used to make a single GAF of GO annotations, if desired.
+The `Combine GAFs <https://github.com/AgBase/combine_GAFs>`_ tool can then be used to make a single GAF of GO annotations, if desired.

 .. |workflow| image:: i5k_workflow_diagram.png
   :width: 700